 Corrections, translational research, alternatives to incarceration, reentry programs, prisoner treatment, and minority populations.

 Daniela Barberi is a Colombian Ph.D. student in the Criminology, Law and Society program.
-She is currently finishing the program from Colombia where she works with the Pan American Development Foundation (PADF) based in Washington DC.
-While she was in the U.S. she worked at the Center for Advancing Correctional Excellence (ACE!) with Dr. Faye Taxman and Dr. Danielle Rudes.
+She is currently finishing the Ph.D. program from Colombia where she works with the Pan American Development Foundation (PADF).
+While she was in the U.S. she worked with the Center for Advancing Correctional Excellence (ACE!) with Dr. Faye Taxman and Dr. Danielle Rudes.